Classification of Pseudo-Riemannian submersions with totally geodesic fibres from pseudo-hyperbolic spaces: The construction of the Hopf pseudo-Riemannian submersions

 \section{The construction of the Hopf pseudo-Riemannian submersions}

-In this section, we exhibit the construction of the real, complex, quaternionic pseudo-hyperbolic spaces, of the para-complex and para-quaternionic projective spaces and the construction of the Hopf pseudo-Riemannian submersions from pseudo-hyperbolic spaces. \begin{defn} Let $\langle\cdot,\cdot\rangle_{\mathbb R^{m+1}_{t+1}}$ be the inner product of signature $(m-t,t+1)$ on $\mathbb R^{m+1}$ given by
+In this section, we exhibit the constructions of the real, complex, quaternionic pseudo-hyperbolic spaces, of the para-complex and para-quaternionic projective spaces and of the Hopf pseudo-Riemannian submersions from the real pseudo-hyperbolic spaces. \begin{defn} Let $\langle\cdot,\cdot\rangle_{\mathbb R^{m+1}_{t+1}}$ be the inner product of signature $(m-t,t+1)$ on $\mathbb R^{m+1}$ given by

 for $x=(x_0,\cdot\cdot\cdot,x_m),y=(y_0,\cdot\cdot\cdot,y_m)\in\mathbb R^{m+1}$.
 For any $c<0$ and any positive integer $t$, let $H^m_t(c)=\{x\in\mathbb R^{m+1}\ |\ \langle x,x\rangle_{\mathbb R^{m+1}_{t+1}}=1/c\}$ be the pseudo-Riemannian submanifold of